Han-Cao/RNAseq_RSEM_tutorial/README.md

 ## Introduction
 This repository contains the scripts for RNAseq data processing and differential gene expression analysis.
 You can find all the scripts to use in the `scripts` folder.
-The `example` folder contains the example metadata you need to run differential gene expression analysis.
+The `example` folder contains the example metadata that is required to run differential gene expression analysis.

 ## Quick start
 When first run the analysis, please do: